Culpa Innata: Plot

 Culpa Innata takes place in the year 2047 in the city of Adrianopolis.
 The city is part of a capitalist world government called the World Union, composed of most of the major First World countries, where disease and felonies have been nearly eliminated.
 World Union's value system is similar to the society established in Aldous Huxley's Brave New World, creating a level of societal expectation based on numerical indices pre-defined in the system that only take into account how much a person accumulates.
 The society is also extremely hedonistic, marriage (or "nuptial contracts" as they are called by the World Union) is obsolete, and relationships are based on sexual interest, with multiple liaisons commonplace.
 Elements of Objectivism are included alongside the concept of selfish attitudes, with citizens receiving a numerical score of skillfulness called an HDI (Human Development Index).

 The story is centered on protagonist World Union Peace Officer Phoenix Wallis, who is investigating the murder of a fellow World Union citizen in a neighboring "Rogue State" in Odessa.
 The game features multiple endings, based on the choices and actions of the player.

 Development and release

-The idea of the game was, according to the developer, inspired by Alev Alatlı's novel Schrödinger's Cat.
+The idea of the game was, according to the developer, inspired by Alev Alatlı's novel duology Schrödinger's Cat.
 The developer, Burak Barmanbek, published a novel in 2012 which also carries the title Culpa Innata.